 Roach Treatment After-Care

-Your treatment has been completed…what happens next?
+Your roach treatment has stinging insect completed…what happens next?

 - DO NOT WIPE AWAY OR APPLY ANY CLEANING PRODUCTS NEAR OR AROUND OUR BAIT PLACEMENTS.

 - DO NOT SPRAY or FOG.
-Roaches may be more active after our treatments due to the products that we use may act as a “flushing” agent and any over-the-counter products used will most likely affect the treatment results.
+Roaches may be more active after our roach treatment due to the products that we use may act as a “flushing” agent and any over-the-counter products used will most likely affect the treatment results.
 You can vacuum roaches up or just use a tissue to grab and then flush them.

-It depends on the size, level of infestation, and the type of species.
+Cockroach pest control depends on the size, level of infestation, and the type of species.
 Many over-the-counter products often prove to be ineffective against roach infestations.
 Roaches are extremely adaptable and may even be resistant to some home extermination methods.
-One strategy that we like to employ is to work closely with our customers and help them eliminate conducive conditions that roaches would find favorable to include some of the following:
+One strategy that our Mug-A-Bug Pest Control technicians like to employ is to work closely with our customers and help them eliminate conducive conditions that roaches would find favorable to include some of the following:

 Some roaches, like the German cockroach, are primarily carried into the home by other means, whether it be used furniture or appliances, or electronics purchased at a pawn shop or online from another residential customer who may have a current roach infestation.
 It is important to carefully inspect any/all products that are being purchased from an individual.

 In addition to cockroach pest control, our Mug-A-Bug team handles pest control services that cover the full spectrum.
 We service Colorado Springs and the surrounding areas.
 Give us a call to reclaim your health, your comfort, and your home!